Discourse

 Series A in 2009

-Sofa Labs, Inc. is a developer of social web platforms based in San Mateo, California, founded in 2009.
-The company is known for creating Thread, a social application designed to facilitate connections among users through their existing friendships.
-This platform enables individuals to meet new friends by leveraging their current social networks.
-Sofa Labs gained recognition as a winner of fbFund REV in 2009, highlighting its innovative contributions to social applications.
+Sofa Labs, Inc. is a technology company based in San Mateo, California, founded in 2009.
+It specializes in developing social web platforms and applications.
+Notably, the company created Thread, a social application designed to facilitate connections among users by allowing them to meet new friends through their existing social networks.
+This innovative platform emphasizes relationship building and community engagement, particularly in the context of fashion.
+Sofa Labs has gained recognition in the tech industry, having been a winner of the fbFund REV 2009, highlighting its impact and contributions to the social application landscape.

 StumbleUpon